Tutorial: Load test your app before release

 Run and analyze your load test

-You can run your load test locally, or you can run it in the cloud using VSTS.
-All you need is a VSTS account.
+You can run your load test locally, or you can run it in the cloud using Azure DevOps.
+All you need is an Azure DevOps subscription.
 If you run the load test in the cloud, you can generate more load without setting up test controllers and test agents.
 To learn how easy it is to use Cloud-based Load Testing to run your load tests, go here.